developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the path where the device Zebra Extended Bug Reporting should automatically store copies of generated Bug Reports in the device, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Store In Device Detail State**.

 Note that either fixed or removable storage are supported, but the specified path must be valid at the time Bug Report is generated.
-If no path is specified, bug reports are stored in /storage/sdcard0/BugReports/, which will always be a valid path for storage of Bug Reports on all Zebra Android devices.
+If no path is specified, bug reports are stored in /storage/sdcard0/BugReports/, always a valid path for storage of Bug Reports on all Zebra Android devices.

 #### Bug Reporting Configuration - Storage Time to Live

-This Managed Configuration allows an Administrator using an EMM to configure a timeout value, the expiration of which will cause the storing of Bug Reports in the device to automatically cease.
+This Managed Configuration allows an Administrator using an EMM to configure a timeout value, the expiration of which causes the storing of Bug Reports in the device to automatically cease.

-- When the value ***Never*** is chosen, when Zebra Extended Bug Reporting is configured to store Bug Reports in the device, using Managed Configurations in the group **Bug Reporting Configuration - Store in Device Detail**, Bug Reports will continue to be stored in the device until the configuration is explicitly changed again.
+- When the value ***Never*** is chosen, when Zebra Extended Bug Reporting is configured to store Bug Reports in the device, using Managed Configurations in the group **Bug Reporting Configuration - Store in Device Detail**, Bug Reports continues to be stored in the device until the configuration is explicitly changed again.

-- When any other value is chosen, then at the time it is configured to store Bug Reports in the device, using Managed Configurations in the group **Bug Reporting Configuration - Store in Device Detail**, Zebra Extended Bug Reporting will start a timer from the specified timeout value.
-When the timer expires, Zebra Extended Bug Reporting will cease storing Bug Reports in the device, until the configuration is explicitly changed again.
+- When any other value is chosen, then at the time it is configured to store Bug Reports in the device, using Managed Configurations in the group **Bug Reporting Configuration - Store in Device Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
+When the timer expires, Zebra Extended Bug Reporting ceases storing Bug Reports in the device until the configuration is explicitly changed again.

 ### Bug Reporting Configuration - Send Via Email Detail